 The Company's Interim Financial Statements reflect all normal recurring adjustments that are, in the opinion of management, necessary to present fairly the financial position and results of operations for the respective periods.
-Amounts reported in the Company's Statements of Consolidated Income are not necessarily indicative of amounts expected for a full-year period due to the effects of, among other things, (a) seasonal fluctuations in demand for energy and energy services, (b) changes in energy commodity prices, (c) timing of maintenance and other expenditures and (d) acquisitions and dispositions of businesses, assets and other interests.
+Amounts reported in the Company's Condensed Statements of Consolidated Income are not necessarily indicative of amounts expected for a full-year period due to the effects of, among other things, (a) seasonal fluctuations in demand for energy and energy services, (b) changes in energy commodity prices, (c) timing of maintenance and other expenditures and (d) acquisitions and dispositions of businesses, assets and other interests.
 In addition, certain amounts from the prior year have been reclassified to conform to the Company's presentation of financial statements in the current year.
 These reclassifications do not affect net income.

 Note 2(e) (Regulatory Assets and Liabilities), Note 3 (Regulatory Matters), Note 5 (Derivative Instruments) and Note 9 (Commitments and Contingencies) to the consolidated annual financial statements in the CERC Corp.
-Form 10-K (CERC Corp.
-10-K Notes) relate to certain contingencies.
-These notes, as updated herein, are incorporated herein by reference.
+Form 10-K/A (CERC Corp.
+10-K/A Notes) relate to certain contingencies.
+These notes, as updated herein, should be read with this Form 10-Q/A.